Summer Cooling Optimization: Texas Heat Survival Guide for Maximum AC Efficiency

 Scheduled Professional Service Recommended:

-- Annual comprehensive system inspection and tune-up
+- Annual complete system inspection and tune-up

 - Bi-annual professional coil cleaning